OpenSciViz/cloud/README.md

   Also take a look at /usr/share/cloudstack-common/scripts/vm/hypervisor/kvm/patchviasocket.py

   * 4.9: /usr/share/cloudstack-common/vms/systemvm.iso

   The 4.9 ISO contains a full /usr/local/cloud/systemvm directory, with all *.jar *.py, *.sh deps.

+    + Virsh console into each system VM.

+    + Check the contents of /usr/local/cloud/systemvm directory, with all *.jar *.py, *.sh deps.

+    + Stop the cloud daemin:
+      <pre>service cloud stop</pre>

+    + Edit /var/cache/cloud/{cmdline,cmd_line.json} with the host IP and Management CIDRs one has established in the Admin GUI Global Settings

+    + Run the early-config daemon:
+      <pre>service cloud-early-config restart</pre>

+    + Restart the cloud daemon:
+      <pre>service cloud start</pre>

+    + Optionally edit /etc/ssh/sshd_config and restart the sshd:
+      <pre>service ssh restart</pre>

+    + Refresh the Admin GUI Infrastructure page and click into the System VMs page and hopefully observe the "Agent State"   column show green "Up" for each System VM.

   But ssh key-pairs may not have been inserted properly ... virsh console works, ssh and scp may not ...
-    One can virsh console into each running system VM (root password) and manually configure sshd, and cut-n-paste the RSA key into /root/.ssh/*rsa*.
+  One can virsh console into each running system VM (root password) and manually configure sshd, and cut-n-paste the RSA key into the baremetal host /root/.ssh/id_rsa\*.

   * 4.8: /usr/share/cloudstack-common/vms/systemvm.iso